aneliesepalmer/data-conversions/README.md

 # data-conversions
-Example data conversions for class
+Example data conversions for class.
-Worked on this with Aneliese Palmer
+Worked on this with Aneliese Palmer.